commerce-agent/cap/docs/specification.md

 #### 1.3.2.
 Out-of-scope
 The current version of CAP explicitly excludes:

--   Definition of the underlying agent-to-agent communication mechanisms.
-(CAP relies on a general [agent communication framework][A2A-SPEC] for these foundational components.)
+-   Definition of ad-hoc underlying agent-to-agent communication mechanisms as CAP relies on [A2A-SPEC] for foundational components.
--   The internal logic, decision-making processes, or ranking algorithms of Client Agents or merchant Remote Agents.
+-   The internal logic, decision-making processes, or ranking algorithms of Client Agents or Merchant Agents when returning results to users.
+-   Monetization aspects, revenue sharing models, or commercial agreements between Client Agent providers and Merchant Agents.
 -   Specifics of merchant back-end data storage, schemas, or internal business logic beyond the defined CAP task interfaces.
 -   Detailed integration mechanics with specific payment gateways, focusing instead on the data exchange and hand-off points within the `cap:checkout` task.
 -   Prescriptive guidance on user interface (UI) or user experience (UX) design for Client Agents or merchant systems.

-_Note: Comprehensive definitions for payment gateway integrations are considered for inclusion in future CAP versions_

 ## 2. Conformance
 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [RFC 2119].